Endogenous inverse demand functions: Introduction

-Another popular way to price is to ``distort'' risk-neutral pricing to account for the residual risk.
-One of the most famous examples is the Esscher's distortion transformation proposed in \cite{escher1932probability}.
-This gives rise to many other types of distortions, e.g., \cite{kamps1998class,wang2003equilibrium}.
-The fundamental difference between the two approaches is the existence of markets and trading.
-The utility indifference approach of \cite{hodges1989optimal} classically allows for trading, whereas the distortion transformation does not account for any trading, except at the initial and terminal times.
-More specifically, the utility indifference can easily incorporate dynamic trading, whereas no market exists in the classical Esscher's distortion.
-These two approaches can coincide under some conditions as in \cite{grandits1996p,meister1995contributions}.
-Pricing based on Esscher's distortion has also been extended to dynamic trading, see, e.g., \cite{gerber1996actuarial,moller2003indifference,goovaerts2008actuarial}.

-We wish to highlight one final pricing mechanism.
-The construction of the inverse demand function via a risk sharing equilibrium is closely related to the works of, e.g.,~\cite{gollier1996optimum,dana2007optimal,jouini2008optimal}.
-Those works consider a risk sharing problem between an insured agent and an insurer to determine the equilibrium premium payment.
-Such works find a Pareto optimal transfer of risk and the price of that trade between two agents -- the insured and insurer.
-In contrast, the B\"uhlmann equilibrium setting considered herein looks for a Nash equilibrium with an arbitrary number of agents.
+\blue{Before continuing to the main body of this work, we wish to highlight two closely related fields of the literature for pricing claims in an equilibrium setting.
+First,} \cite{greenwald1991transactional,bernardo2004liquidity} consider trading between two types of agents in order to derive the equilibrium trading price; those works consider market makers who value assets in a similar manner to the utility indifference price \blue{(see, e.g.,~\cite{hodges1989optimal,carmona2008indifference})}. \blue{Second,} \cite{gollier1996optimum,dana2007optimal,jouini2008optimal} consider a risk sharing problem between an insured agent and an insurer to determine the equilibrium premium payment. \blue{These} works find a Pareto optimal transfer of risk and the price of that trade between two agents -- the insured and insurer. \blue{We wish to remind the reader that, in contrast to the two agent Pareto transfer problem of~\cite{gollier1996optimum,dana2007optimal,jouini2008optimal},} the B\"uhlmann equilibrium setting considered herein looks for a Nash equilibrium with an arbitrary number of agents.

 The organization of this paper is as follows.
 First, in Section~\ref{sec:buhlmann}, we will introduce the B\"uhlmann equilibrium problem and how we modify that problem in order to present the general financial setting which we will utilize throughout this work.
 The main results are presented in Section~\ref{sec:main}; these results include necessary and sufficient conditions for the existence and uniqueness of clearing prices for asset liquidations.
 We also find sufficient conditions for, e.g., the monotonicity and concavity of the value obtained from liquidations.
 In Section~\ref{sec:cs}, we demonstrate the form and properties of our endogenous pricing functions under two special cases: when all market participants maximize the exponential utility function and when they all maximize the power utility.
 The proofs for all results are provided in an Online Appendix.